 Businesspeople still fear the unknown — unknowingly failing to comply with the complexities of ObamaCare.

-More than half the states, 26, and the National Federation of Independent Business (NFIB) lost in the U.S. Supreme Court case regarding the individual mandate on healthcare.
-But the mom-and-pop business owners’ and larger companies’ fight will continue against the jobs-killing Patient Protection and Affordable Care Act (PPACA).
+Despite the legal losses at the U.S. Supreme Court level, the mom-and-pop business owners’ and larger companies’ fight will continue against the jobs-killing Patient Protection and Affordable Care Act (PPACA).

 “While we are certainly disappointed, NFIB respects the decision to uphold the individual mandate by the Supreme Court,” says Dan Danner, President and CEO of the NFIB.
 “Clearly this mandate has now become a tax on all Americans and a broken campaign promise from President Obama not to raise taxes.”

-Plus, most micro firms are not able to provide healthcare coverage and now they face heavy fines that threaten their odds for success.
+Plus, most micro firms are not able to provide healthcare coverage and face heavy fines that threaten their odds for success.